 “The biggest challenge of teaching is to give students structure and freedom at the same time.
 The teaching program needs to be based on knowledge and experience, but should resist dogmatic rules.
 The world is changing and so are the rules.
 Design education needs to learn from the past and invent the future.”

-Guides the Book Design Master Project in the MDE and is a consultant for the MVD Master Project
+Guides the Digital Platform design Master Project at MDE and is a tutor of the Master Project at MDV.